Mangor/Anemoia-ESP32/README.md

 ## Compatibility

+As of now, Anemoia-ESP32 has implemented six major memory mappers:
+* Mapper 0
+* Mapper 1
+* Mapper 2
+* Mapper 3
+* Mapper 4
+* Mapper 69

-As of now, Anemoia-ESP32 has implemented five major memory mappers, totalling to around 79% of the entire NES game catalogue.
+Totalling to around 79% of the entire NES game catalogue.

+If you'd like to check if a certain game is supported, visit [NesCartDB](https://nescartdb.com/) and search for the game on the right-hand side of the site.
+Select the specific game version and look for the `iNES Mapper` number in the cart properties.
+The game should be supported if the iNES Mapper number is in the list of implemented mappers above.

 Feel free to open an issue if a game has glitches or fails to boot.

 ---